In design, we find it not best to work under constraints just one of the design practices that is overlooked.

 Try to have your SEO title (50-60 characters), meta description (150-160 characters) and keyword density remain important elements for your web pages.

-As optimizing the on-page elements is important, so is the visuals.
-Actually, a website that’s well-optimized for graphics can see anywhere between 20 to 60% of all traffic from Google.
+As optimizing the on-page elements is important, so are the visuals.
+A website that’s well-optimized for graphics can see anywhere between 20 to 60% of all traffic from Google.

-Therefore, in using images, if it is a must to have the textual content on the image, consider the ALT attribute (alternative image tag) – include a few words of descriptive text.
+Therefore, by using images, if it is a must to have the textual content on the image, consider the ALT attribute (alternative image tag) ?- include a few words of descriptive text.

 This helps to describe your visual elements accurately.
-Also, a search engine is able to understand what’s inside the image.
+Also, a search engine can understand what’s inside the image.